 He is a veteran business litigator, with considerable experience in arbitrations.
 Brent also is a civic leader in his hometown of Greenville.

-Brent Clinkscale is a very experienced advocate in both trials and arbitrations.
-He has tried numerous cases in both Federal and State courts.
+Brent Clinkscale has nearly 30 years of experience as an advocate in both trials and arbitrations and has tried numerous cases in both federal and state courts.
 Brent’s concentration is in business litigation, including both domestic and international arbitrations.
-He has experience in the defense of complex business matters including class actions and Multi District Litigation.
+He has experience in the defense of complex business matters, including class actions and Multi District Litigation.
 Brent is a Member of the ABA Section of International Law International Arbitration Committee, a Member of the ABA Section of International Law Litigation Committee and a Board Member of the Atlanta International Arbitration Society.
 Brent has recently been appointed as the liaison of the ABA Section of International Law to the ABA’s Dispute Resolution Section.